 What level is the course and do I need any particular skills?

-The course is aimed at anyone interested in learning fabric printing as a new skill.
-You may be new to textiles or you may have previous experience of textiles, fashion, art and design and want to add diversity to your practice.
-You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information, and will be invited to take part in group discussion.
+The course is aimed at anyone interested in learning fabric printing as a new skill or wanting some re-introduction to the processes.
+You may be new to textiles or, you may have previous experience of textiles, fashion, art and design and want to add diversity to your practice.

 How will I be taught, and will there be any work outside the class?